 Use These Site to Find Your First Job

-Have you just graduated from college or are you a recent alumnus with a few years of experience under your belt?
+Have you just graduated from college or are you a recent alumnus with a few years of experience under your belt but looking to enter a new field?
 If so, there are a variety of job sites that focus on entry-level job openings for college students and graduates.

 These listings include opportunities from alumni, parents, and recruiters with a special interest in hiring graduates from your school.
 Contact the Career office to obtain any passwords that you might need and to learn about other resources that can help you with your job search.